Mumm-Ra (band): 2000-2006: Formation and early releases

 The band formed whilst in school in their native Bexhill-on-Sea, starting out as more of a hobby than a serious project.
 Throughout their early years, the band's lineup changed quite frequently, with one of the incarnations featuring sitar player Carl Gent, pianist Rory Cole and Pete Questier on mandolin.
 The core group of James New, James Arguile, Oli Frost, Niall Buckler and Gareth Jennings remained the constant.
 After releasing various demos, the band members made the decision not to go to university, but instead concentrate on the band.

-After sending their demo round to various indie labels, Mike Pickering of label Deltasonic it on to Columbia Records, who were quick to sign the group.
+After sending their demo round to various indie labels, Mike Pickering of label Deltasonic passed it on to Columbia Records, who were quick to sign the group.
 Their debut single "What Would Steve Do?" released in April 2006, followed by their EP Black Hurts Day and the Night Rolls On in July helped the band gain exposure, being "hotly tipped" by music magazine, NME.

 In the build up to releasing their debut, the band embarked on several UK tours in 2006, as well as playing Oxegen Festival, Reading and Leeds Festival, T in the Park, Latitude Festival and Fuji Rock Festival.
 This continued, as the band opened for The Automatic on the 2007 NME Awards Tour along with The View and The Horrors.